mithulix/Eco-Guardian-backend/README.md

 ## Acknowledgments

-Thank you to all the contributors who have helped make Earth Cleaner possible.
+Thank you to all the contributors who have helped make Eco Guardian possible.